Matthew Beniers Game Preview: Kraken vs. Oilers

 Beniers Season Stats Insights

-- Beniers has a goal in one of his 14 games playedthis season, but has yet to post a multi-goal effort.
+- In one of 16 games this year, Beniers has scored a goal, but has not finished a game with two or more.

-- In five of 14 games this season, Beniers has recorded a point, including two games with two or more points.
+- In five of 16 games this year, Beniers has registered a point, including two games with two or more points.

-- Beniers has had an assist in a game four times this season over 14 games played, with multiple assists in two games.
+- In four of 16 games this season, Beniers has had an assist, including two games with multiple assists.

-- The implied probability is 57.1% that Beniers goes over his points over/under based on the odds.
+- Beniers' odds on his point total prop carry an implied probability of 51.2% that he goes over.

-- The implied probability of Beniers going over his assist prop bet, based on the odds, is 42.6%.
+- There is a 37% chance of Beniers having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.